 Viewing large lantern displays are a popular nighttime activity during the days surrounding Mid-Autumn Festival; here, the mythical rabbit associated with the moon in Chinese culture is depicted (© tc397 via Canva)

-While there are many celebrations around the city on the Mid-Autumn Festival (September 29, 2023), if you’d like to experience the rituals in-person, then you must visit the Tai Hang Fire Dragon Dance, which returns after 4 years due to the pandemic.
-Lee Tung Avenue in Wan Chai also display 800 traditional lanterns and a LED fire dragon for the festival vibe.
+While there are many celebrations around the city on Mid-Autumn Festival (September 17, 2024), if you’d like to experience the rituals in person, you must visit the Tai Hang Fire Dragon Dance, a mesmerizing tradition that can only be witnessed during this festival.

-The Hong Kong Observatory has announced that the full moon will occur near sunset on the day of Mid-Autumn Festival (September 29).
-If weather allows, a bright and round moon will be observable at night, so, what’s better than a moongazing walk?
-There are numerous spots to see the biggest full moon of the year, including The Peak, Victoria Park and more.
+The Hong Kong Observatory has yet to announce whether the sky will be clear enough to see the full moon on Mid-Autumn Festival.
+If the weather allows, a bright and round moon will be observable at night.
+What better way to enjoy the biggest full moon of the year than a moongazing walk?
+There are numerous spots to see it, including The Peak, Victoria Park, and more

 FAQ about Mid-Autumn Festival